lubo93/vaccination/README.md

 ## Project Description

-Many countries, especially low and middle income countries, are facing limited vaccination supply and fearing the increasingly wide-spread emergence of SARS-CoV-2 virus mutants.
+Many countries, especially low and middle income countries, are facing limited vaccination supply and fearing more contagious and deadly SARS-CoV-2 virus mutants.

 The majority of available vaccines require two immunization doses to provide maximum protection.
 Yet, the immunological response to the first (''prime'') dose may already provide a substantial degree of protection against infection and severe disease.
-Thus, it may be more epidemiologically more effective to vaccinate as many people as possible with only one dose, instead of administering a person a second (''booster'') dose.
+Thus, it may be epidemiologically more effective to vaccinate as many people as possible with one dose, instead of administering a person a second (''booster'') dose.
 Such a strategic vaccination campaign may help to more effectively slow down the spread of SARS-CoV-2, thereby reducing fatalities and the risk of collapsing health care systems.

 To study the conditions which make prime-first vaccination favourable over prime-boost protocols, we combine epidemiological modeling, random sampling techniques, and decision tree learning.